adr1enbe4udou1n/blog/content/posts/12-a-beautiful-gitops-day-2/index.md

 Note on encrypted_admin_password, we generate a bcrypt hash of the password compatible for HTTP basic auth and keep the original to avoid to regenerate it each time.
 {{</ alert >}}

-Then apply the following Terraform code :
+Then apply the following Terraform code:

 {{< highlight host="demo-kube-k3s" file="traefik.tf" >}}